 Do your website pages load quickly?
 Search engines know that visitors are impatient and will not wait around for slow-loading pages.
 If searchers give up and go to your competitors’ site instead, you’ve not only lost that customer but you may have hurt your rankings for future searches.
 You can use Google’s Page Speed Tool to find out how your site stacks up.
 The diagnosis can be complicated to understand, but a website developer can help you make the necessary fixes.
 Images that are too large and not optimized for the web are often a big culprit.

+While we are talking about building links, don’t forget to do regular housekeeping on your site and fix any broken links on your site.
 Broken links and missing pages are definitely not user-friendly.
 It tells users your website may be out-of-date and it may cause them to click off of your site and look elsewhere.
 This of course can hurt your search ranking.
 There are free tools available to help you test your site for broken links.
 We like to use W3C Link Checker.
 Fix those links and while you are at it, you may want to think about adding some new outbound links to relevant websites, which can also help in your rankings.
+SEMrush also has a useful tool for fixing broken links.

 SEO is a continual process and can take time to bear fruit.
 But if you follow best practices and are patient, you should see results.
 In our next post, we will look at other factors that can affect your site’s ranking and what you can do improve your ranking.